I Turn My Camera On: Release

 Spoon created a music video to promote the song, which was directed by Autumn de Wilde and Wyatt Troll.
 "I Turn My Camera On" received five different single releases.
 The first release came on March 30, 2005, as a download single through the website of Matador Records.
 Later on, in the United States, a promotional 7-inch single was released through Merge Records.
 It featured a demo version of "I Turn My Camera On" and the non-album track "You Was It" on its B-side.
 In the United Kingdom, Matador handled the releases.
 They released a 7-inch single featuring just the demo version on the B-side as well as a CD single that also included both "You Was It" and another non-album track, "Carryout Kids".
 Both singles were released on July 4, 2005.
 The song was also released as a promotional DVD single in both the US, through Merge, and the UK, through Matador, containing the song's music video.
 The song was later featured on the band's 2019 greatest hits album, Everything Hits at Once.

 "I Turn My Camera On" has also seen appearances in different forms of media since its release.
 Britt Daniel has stated that he is usually cautious when it comes to licensing Spoon's music to brands.
 However, he allowed "I Turn My Camera On" to be used in an episode of The Simpsons, which he is a big fan of.
 In "Any Given Sundance", episode 18 of the show's nineteenth season, the song is played fittingly in the background while Lisa Simpson documents her family and the town of Springfield with a camera.
-It was also used in a commercial for car manufacturer Jaguar, and in a viral video featuring the miniature research robot Keepon, in which the robot dances to the song.
+It was also used in an episode of Veronica Mars, "Cheatty Cheatty Bang Bang," a commercial for car manufacturer Jaguar, and a viral video featuring the miniature research robot Keepon, in which the robot dances to the song.
 The Keepon video has garnered millions of views on YouTube since its release.